Junod Installation and setup

 Choose an Operating System

 The operating system you use for your node is entirely your personal preference.
-You will be able to compile the junod
+You will be able to compile the junod daemon on most modern linux distributions and recent versions of macOS.

 Install pre-requisites